The Andes & Galápagos: three weeks in incredible Ecuador.

 Ecuador will surprise you.
 In Quito—the world’s highest capital city at 9,350 feet—there’s a vibrant mixture of colonial past and Andean present.
 We’ll start with introductory Spanish classes, visits to the city’s historic center and afternoons volunteering with underprivileged youth.
 A weekend trip to the market town of Otavalo offers striking views of the Imbabura volcano and the pristine lake of San Pablo.

-El Angel will amaze you.
-An ecological reserve located in northern Ecuador, El Angel is home to a number of species of endemic plants—those which are found nowhere else in the world.
+The Andes will amaze you.
+The Andes Mountains are home to a number of species of endemic plants—those which are found nowhere else in the world.
 From your accommodations, head out on day hikes to see beautiful alpine lakes and stunning vistas.

 The Galápagos will inspire you.
 We’ll have the chance to see diverse wildlife, including the giant tortoises for which the islands are named.
 We will give back to the community by working with a local organization on Santa Cruz.

 Your Overland leaders will support you—every day, every step of the way.
 They’re positive, enthusiastic, encouraging.

 The closeness of your Overland group will sustain you—not just in Ecuador but long afterward, too.
 Sharing an experience such as this—so adventurous, so beautiful and so compelling—brings a group together in unique ways.
 Our three weeks in Ecuador are made all the more incredible because of it.

 I wanted a trip that would stretch my daughter, expose her to new things and build her confidence.

 - Erin Evans, Silver City, New Mexico